Society of Hispanic Professional Engineers By-Laws

 Preamble

-In order to aid Hispanics and other minorities toward achieving a degree in engineering, science, or mathematics, we the founding members have united to form an organization by the name of Society of Hispanic Professional Engineers at the University of Illinois Chicago, formerly known as Latino Association Supporting Engineering Careers.
+To aid Hispanics and other minorities toward achieving a degree in engineering, science, or mathematics, we, the founding members, have united to form an organization called the Society of Hispanic Professional Engineers at the University of Illinois Chicago, formerly the Latino Association Supporting Engineering Careers.
 It will be our primary goal to help and assist fellow Hispanic and other minority students through our combined cooperation, efforts, and resources in the pursuit of our similar goals.
-Since our Society of Hispanic Professional Engineers chapter is primarily an academic organization, our gatherings will consist of instructive, tutorial and organizational meetings on a regular and informal basis.
-Realizing the difficult road that Hispanics and other minorities face in these fields, it is thus in the best interest of the Society of Hispanic Professional Engineers at the University of Illinois Chicago to establish a base in which our goals will be achieved.
+Since our Society of Hispanic Professional Engineers chapter is primarily an academic organization, our gatherings will consist of instructive, tutorial, and organizational meetings on a regular and informal basis.
+Realizing the difficult road that Hispanics and other minorities face in these fields, it is thus in the best interest of the Society of Hispanic Professional Engineers at the University of Illinois Chicago to establish a base on which our goals will be achieved.

 ARTICLE I